jalotra/ParseArrays/README.md

 - I have been leetcoding for sometime now, so I wanted to see if I could be able to come up with some algorithm to solve this problem on my own (read without looking how ast.literal_eval) works.

 - Algorithm :
+    - We start with a root node.
-    - For every open_parentheses this about a new node in a tree being created.
+    - And for every open_parentheses a new node in this tree rooted at Root is created.
     - Now the structure that you describe for this node can be used recursively.
 I call this structure `NArrayTree`
-    - And you can keep on adding the current value (string) this `NArrayTree` can hold, like if the example was `{
+    - And you can keep on adding the current value (string) this `NArrayTree` node can hold, like if the example was `{
         jalotra,
         {
             ... something here